Here are some basic rules of thumb for choosing the right paint. Below them is some technical paint jargon that will help you ask the right questions.

-Economy paints provide hiding by using less pigment and extending it with fillers like clay or calcium carbonate that will have good hiding capability initially but lose their hiding capabilities over time¬—particularly when exposed to weather.
+Economy paints provide hiding by using less pigment and extending it with fillers like clay or calcium carbonate that will have good hiding capability initially but lose their hiding capabilities over time¬—particularly when exposed to the weather.

 Prep.
 Prime.
 Paint.

 Finding the right paint for your application requires research and skill but once you've found it, your real job has just begun.
-No matter how good your paint might be or how much you paid for it, it cannot succeed without proper preparation, priming and good painting techniques.
+No matter how good your paint might be or how much you paid for it, it cannot succeed without proper preparation, priming, and good painting techniques.
 Everyone knows that a good paint job is 50% prep and 50% paint.
 A smooth, dry, clean, neutral pH surface along with a good primer will provide the basis for good adhesion and yield long lasting results.
 Don't ask your paint to do your primer's job.
 We will cover paint preparation and primers in another article.